 :%s/\<something\>/something_else/gcChanges whole words exactly matching something with something_else but ask for confirmation first.

-iflag is used for case sensitive search.
+iflag is used for case insensitive search.
 And the

 cflag for confirmation.